Navigating with Annealing Guidance Scale in Diffusion Space: Annealing Scheduler

 Building upon our insight that $\delta_t$ captures trajectory-specific information and that its norm is representative of the SDS convergence, we propose a learnable model \(w_\theta\left(t, \|\delta_t\|,\lambda\right)\) that maps the timestep $t$ and the magnitude \(\|\delta_t\|\) to a guidance scale.
 The scalar \( \lambda \in [0,1] \) serves as a user-defined input that controls the trade-off between image quality and prompt alignment, offering an interpretable alternative to manually selecting a fixed guidance scale \( w \).
 Instead of directly tuning \( w \) as in vanilla CFG and CFG++, the user specifies a high-level preference via \( \lambda \), and the scheduler adaptively determines the optimal \( w \) throughout the generation process.
 Through experimentation (Sec.~\ref{sec:experiments}), we show that this formulation yields more consistent and controllable outcomes.

 During inference, we incorporate our scheduler to the CFG++ sampling mecahnism by replacing the constant guidance scale $w$ in Eq.~\eqref{eq:cfg_sampling} to achieve:

 We implement \( w_\theta\) as a lightweight MLP and train it with a subset of the LAION-POP dataset~\cite{schuhmann2022laion}, which was curated for high resolution and high prompt-aligned images.
-We provide full implementation details in the supplement.
+We provide implementation details in Sec.\ifthenelse{\boolean{acm}} { A.1 } { ~\ref{sec:imp_details} }of the supplement.

 During training, the pre-trained diffusion model is kept frozen.
 At each iteration, we sample an image with its corresponding caption $c$, together with a random timestep $t$ and noise \(\epsilon\) to compute $z_t$.
 The guided noise prediction \( \hat{\epsilon}_t \) is obtained from Eq.~\eqref{eq:scheduler}.
 The parameter \( \lambda \in \left[0, 1\right]\) is sampled uniformly.